Let’s Become A Blue Zone

 - A well-being improvement initiative, funded by HMSA, and inspired by the book, The Blue Zones: Lessons for Living Longer from the People Who’ve Lived the Longest, written by Dan Buettner.

-- Buettner wrote about the five places in the world – “Blue Zones” – where people live the longest, and are healthiest.
+- Buettner wrote about the five places in the world – “Blue Zones” – where people live the longest, and are healthiest: (Ikaria, Greece; Loma Linda, California; Sardinia, Italy; Okinawa, Japan; and Nicoya, Costa Rica.)
+The book has now evolved into a global movement.

+- The Project goal is to inspire people to live longer, more active lives with lower rates of chronic disease.
+The Project is dedicated to helping towns become better places to live, work and play.

+- The meeting on September 26th begins the process of reaching out to community leaders to help us show why Ewa/Kapolei should be selected to participate in this great program.
+We’ll have break-out sessions and a stimulating conversation on how we can improve the lives and well-being of those in our community by being a part of the Blue Zones Project.

 What’s the goal?